 The Entrepreneurship & Investment directorate supports businesses to start up and scale, providing tailored advice, funding and commercial investment to early-stage businesses with high growth and exporting potential, working in partnership with the entrepreneurial eco-system and private sector investors.

-We are funded by the Scottish Funding Council, all 18 of Scotland’s universities, Creative Scotland and a network of commercial partners.
+We are funded by the Scottish Funding Council, South of Scotland Enterprise, Creative Scotland, all 18 of Scotland’s universities and a network of commercial partners.
 We also enjoy close working ties with the wider Scottish entrepreneurial ecosystem including investors, accelerators and support agencies.